SnehaPanicker/probalistic-graphical-models/README.md

+# Problem Set 2: Exact Inference with Probabilistic Graphical Models
+## CSE 455/555: Introduction to Pattern Recognition
-Problem Set 2: Exact Inference with Probabilistic Graphical Models Due Date: Sunday, March 25, 2018 @ 11:59 PM
+#### Due Date: Sunday, March 25, 2018 @ 11:59 PM

 In this problem set, we will make exact inferences about probabilistic graphical models using the state-of-the-art graphical model packages in our most comfortable programming languages, and